authcompanion/authcompanion2/README.md

       [plugin system](https://www.fastify.io/docs/latest/Reference/Plugins/) for
       easily adding new functionality to cover more of your authentication needs.

-- [x] **Passwordless Flow:** Streamline user Login and Registration without passwords with a user's computer or mobile phone using passkey.
+- [x] **Passwordless Flow:** Streamline user Login and Registration without passwords with a user's computer or mobile phone with passkey.

 ### Web Forms for Authentication